He's been a great asset to the team and it's fun to have him around and he's just soaking all this stuff up like a sponge.

 And it really just depends on like we really try to take care of our associates.

-Um the production is done here in Vancouver, right down the road.
+So the production is done here in Vancouver right down the road.

 It's about two and a half miles, three miles from here.

-Um to see if maybe we could get them to shift um the pickup time a l like a few minutes earlier, so we could because then if we could, I could get associates that are on public transportation out to work at the Ridgefield factory with public transportation.
+Because then if we could I could get associates that are on public transportation out to work at the Ridgefield factory with public transportation.

-So I told them how many people we have working out there and they're uh strongly considering changing the the bus schedule so people or our associates can get to work.
+So I told him how many people we have working out there and they're strongly considering changing the the bus schedule so people or our associates can get to work.

 I don't know.